* Archive page for historical reference only. This page is no longer being actively updated *

 Havas Media was traditionally the umbrella name for the media planning and buying units of marketing service group Havas.
-However, that previously separate network is being combined during 2017 with what was formerly the group's creative business under a single management team.
-The media team now operates under the banner Havas Group Media instead of Havas Media Group.
-Working alongside the main media network is secondary business Arena Media, as well as a digital media and CRM division and a collection of specialised sports and entertainment agencies.
-Havas Media was originally created in 2013 from the rebranding of what was then MPG.
-Operating mainly in Western Europe and the Americas, Havas Media was the world's #9 network in 2016 with billings of $18.4bn (according to Recma).
-As one of the smallest of the consolidated global media networks, Havas Media has spent several years looking for a partner which might help boost its international coverage.
-So far, however, all attempts to strike a transformational deal have been frustrated.
-During the mid-2000s, overtures by Havas to Aegis (then parent of the Carat and Vizeum networks) were repeatedly blocked by that company's shareholders.
-Yet despite these challenges, Havas Media's performance has steadily improved since 2005.
+However, that previously separate network was combined during 2017 with what was formerly the group's creative business under a single management team.
+The media team now operates under the banner Havas Media Group.
+Working alongside the main network is secondary business Arena Media - although that brand has been retired in several markets, most notably the UK - as well as a digital media and CRM division and a collection of specialised sports and entertainment agencies.
+Havas Media was originally created in 2013 from the rebranding of what was then MPG (or Media Planning Group).
+Operating mainly in Western Europe and the Americas, Havas Media was the world's #10 network in 2020 with billings of $8.8bn (according to COMvergence).
+AdAge estimated global revenues of $771m in 2020, of which only $186m was generated in the US.
+As one of the smallest of the consolidated global media networks, Havas Media spent several years looking for a partner which might help boost its international coverage.
+However, all attempts to strike a transformational deal were frustrated.
+During the mid-2000s, for example, overtures by Havas to Aegis (then parent of the Carat and Vizeum networks) were repeatedly blocked by that company's shareholders.
+Yet despite these challenges, Havas Media's performance has steadily improved since 2005, and the group as a whole finally found much-needed security when it became part of media conglomerate Vivendi.
+Peter Mears is global CEO of Havas Media Group.
+The network operates across around 100 countries but it tends to be strongest in Europe (especially France and Spain) and in Latin America.
+It also has a surprisingly widespread footprint across Africa, with offices in more than 20 African nations.
+Arena Media is a second-string media brand, usually handling client conflicts.
+Increasingly, though, it is being absorbed into the main Havas Media agency.

 Which clients does Havas Media handle?
 Find out more from Adbrands Account Assignments